UAFederez/interactive-ml-frontend/README.md

+# Interactive Machine Learning Frontend

+## About

+An web application which allows for interaction with various machine learning models as implemented in [interactive-ml-backend](https://github.com/UAFederez/interactive-ml-backend).
+This allows users to experiment with modifying various parameters about machine learning models and visualize the progression of the training phase.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).